petrobras/3W/paper/paper.md

 cd toolkit/ThreeWToolkit
 uv pip install -e .
 ```

-The same local installation can also be performed with pip:
+Alternatively, installation can be performed using `pip`:

 ```bash
 pip install -e .
 ```

+This will install the toolkit in editable mode, allowing users to modify and extend its components if needed.

 # Features